 terms of classical causality in the way ancient philosophers did,

-then I think local and global "instantaneous" causality is possible
+then I think global "instantaneous" causality is possible if objects

-if objects are always dependent on each other when any interaction
+are always dependent on each other when any interaction occurs.

-occurs.
-Objects may seems to interact "instantaneously" because the
+Objects may seems to interact "instantaneously" because the objects

 connected in some sense.
 For example, a pair of Pauli electrons, are